AP®Calculus AB Score Guide

 - The most challenging question for the 2021 exam was Question 3 on area-volume; disc method.
 3% of students earned 7 to 9 points out of a possible 9.

-- The highest results were seen on Question 4 on graphical analysis.
+- The highest results were on Question 4 on graphical analysis.
 14% of students earned 7 to 9 points out of a possible 9.

 AP Calculus AB Minimum Score Requirement for College Credits